opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 projects: []
 ---

-I was asked recently for my views on skills development for digital literacy and effectiveness.
-Department heads want their rising stars to be on the right development track.
+I was asked recently for my views on digital literacy skills development.
+Department heads want their rising stars :star2: to be on the right development track.
 [Monica Rogati's 2017 piece](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007) with her Hierarchy of Needs illustration is referenced pretty widely in the data science community in this context to explain what skills map to which roles.
 Let's take a little different approach than Demetri does here, though:

 {{<tweet 1428426873697095691>}}

-Tom Davenport's [Purple people: The heart of cognitive systems engineering](https://www2.deloitte.com/us/en/insights/focus/cognitive-technologies/artificial-intelligence-purple-people.html) and [To Succeed With Data Science, First Build the ‘Bridge’](https://sloanreview.mit.edu/article/to-succeed-with-data-science-first-build-the-bridge/) each emphasize that business engagement is still at the core, embedding the skills and tools as close as possible to the functional teams making the business decisions.
-Yet, he writes:
+Tom Davenport's "Purple people" articles [here](https://www2.deloitte.com/us/en/insights/focus/cognitive-technologies/artificial-intelligence-purple-people.html) and [here](https://sloanreview.mit.edu/article/to-succeed-with-data-science-first-build-the-bridge/) each emphasize that business engagement is still at the core of the mission, so we must work to embed the skills and tools as close as possible to the functional teams making the business decisions.
+Rule #1, after all, is to be customer centric.

-*“The business people, the actuaries, know what data they need and can define requirements, but typically don’t have the skill set to design a data architecture that gives them the data they need.
-Technology people typically don’t understand the business requirements, but they can design the data architectures.
-It’s like the people in IT speak blue, the people in business speak red, but we need people who speak purple in order to create an appropriate solution.”*
+Dr. Mike Chapple, in his Cloud Analytics course in the [Notre Dame MSBA program](https://mendoza.nd.edu/graduate-programs/business-analytics-chicago-msba/), observes how business projects moving IT workloads from on-premise datacenters to cloud services often become conflated with delivering analytics use cases.
+Today, few will tolerate sending tickets to a central IT database team inbox for custom reports, where-ever they sit.
+The momentum is towards the decentralization of data teams, and further towards the concept of the **Data Mesh** (more on this in a moment).

 This is a rapidly evolving space.
-Leading organizations have added other roles like Data Architect, [Data Catalyst](https://www.linkedin.com/jobs/view/data-catalyst-at-john-deere-2555701854/), and even [Analytics Engineer](https://www.northeastern.edu/graduate/blog/what-is-an-analytics-engineer/) to better address the specific expertise required.
+Leading organizations have added other roles like [Data Architect](https://www.jigsawacademy.com/blogs/data-science/data-architect), [Data Catalyst](https://www.linkedin.com/jobs/view/data-catalyst-at-john-deere-2555701854/), and even [Analytics Engineer](https://www.northeastern.edu/graduate/blog/what-is-an-analytics-engineer/) to better address the specific expertise required.
 And higher in the org chart there are a [number of critical strategy and leadership roles](https://jimgruman.netlify.app/post/2021-03-26-data-evangelist-part-5/) that I've discussed previously.

-Dr. Mike Chapple, in his Cloud Analytics course in the [Notre Dame MSBA program](https://mendoza.nd.edu/graduate-programs/business-analytics-chicago-msba/), observes how business projects moving IT workloads from on-premise datacenters to cloud services often become conflated with and are sometimes even driven by analytics use cases.
-Today, few will tolerate sending tickets to a central IT database team inbox for custom reports, where-ever they sit.
-The momentum is towards the decentralization of data teams, and further towards the concept of the **Data Mesh** (more on this in a moment).
+**WE** still need to be responsible for the data science and analytics strategy, the work breakdown, and ultimately the decision making.
 This post highlights recent talks and posts by experts in the field.
 They include Bar Moses, Sean Taylor, Ben Stancil, Emily Riederer, Anna Filippova and others.
 Whatever prompted you to read this, I hope that you come away with a handful of useful insights for your own work.

 -----
 ## The Data Mesh

-Jon Krohn recently interviewed [Barr Moses](https://twitter.com/BM_DataDowntime), the CEO of [Monte Carlo data](https://www.montecarlodata.com/) on the shortcomings of data teams today and solutions.
+Jon Krohn recently interviewed [Barr Moses](https://twitter.com/BM_DataDowntime), the CEO of [Monte Carlo data](https://www.montecarlodata.com/) on the shortcomings of data teams today and the challenges they face.

 {{<youtube LBoetaid78s>}}

 She notes that at one time a typical analyst would sit in [finance](https://wraptext.equals.app/every-analyst-is-a-finance-analyst/) and tally figures on internally available transactions against a departmental budget, monthly or quarterly.
 Control and movement of data was simple.
-As analytics is scaled out into new use cases across all of the other functional groups, common issues that arise:
+As analytics is scaled out into new use cases across all of the other functional groups, the issues include:

 - Self-service platforms do not handle the massive number of data sources, batch and streaming, structured and un-structured, from both inside and outside of the enterprise.
 - With the complexity of pipelines, there is a lack of trust as many are poorly orchestrated and not fresh or not well documented.
 - The rise of many new personas working with rich datasets outside of IT and finance that need data to fulfill their functional missions.

-With an eye on doing digital well, we return to the central question: How do we actually work with data?
+With an eye on doing digital *well*, we return to the central question: How do we actually work with data?
 Whatever worked before is not going to cut it going forward.

 The original [data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html) paper dates from 2019 and is a pretty robust set of architectural requirements.
 In a nutshell, it adopts concepts from software engineering, where distributed systems are deployed with mandated standards and norms, allowing for de-centralized ownership and responsibility while pushing the competencies out away from any central team.
 Self-service, whatever that is, only works if data is assured to be fresh, correct, and reliable (more on this later).